endodoug/endodoug.github.io/_posts/2016-02-29-code-excercise-variadic-parameters.md

     let mondaysSales = totalSales(saleAmount: 34.56, 47.56)
     let tuesdaysSales = totalSales("Tuesday", saleAmount: 23.45, 67.21, 45.21)

-I used a default parameter for day simple as an excercise since I'm practicing with parameters.  `saleAmount: Double...` is the variadic parameter and allows me to enter any number of sales into my function.
+I used a default parameter for day simple as an excercise since I'm practicing with parameters.  `saleAmount: Double...` is the variadic parameter and allows me to enter any number of sales into my function *i.e. 2 sales on Monday, 3 sales on Tuesday.*

 ## Refactor #1
     enum DaysOfTheWeek{